 They also disguise child trafficking under tradition.

 Parents in the southern regions send girls to local markets without money for groceries, forcing them to prostitute themselves in what is known as Tsenan’ Ampela or “girls market” to earn enough to buy food for the family.
-In a practice known as “Miletra”, parents in the northeastern regions force their daughters into prostitution, directly negotiating the price and duration in advance.
+In a practice known as “Miletra”, parents in the northeastern regions force their daughters into prostitution.
+They directly negotiate the price and duration in advance.
 A child sex tourism problem exists in coastal cities.
 Most child trafficking occurs with the involvement of family members.
-Among the Antandroy people, barren women or the ones who did not give birth to a son to a polygamous husband are marginalised by the community.
+Among the Antandroy people, barren women or women who did not give birth to a son are marginalised by the community.

-Perla Project, which means pearl, is an OM Madagascar Freedom Challenge project aimed to create awareness and prevention, as well as provide protection and restoration for the vulnerable women and children subject to human trafficking and modern-day slavery.
+Perla Project, which means pearl, is a Freedom Challenge project aimed to create awareness and prevention.
+They also provide protection and restoration for the vulnerable women and children subject to human trafficking.
 We do this so that they would come to experience that they are valuable to Jesus.